Saidorif/waybill/README.md

-# tender
+# Waybill
-Electron platform for open tenders
+Electron platform for waybills